Other Issues

 Enforce laws against wage theft and misclassification of workers as independent contractors.

 Stand with struggling workers.
-I joined Macy’s, Alaska ferry, Peacehealth, and Starbucks workers on picket lines.
+I joined Macy’s, Alaska ferry, Peacehealth, Starbucks, and REI Co-op, and WWU academic workers on picket lines.
 As Whatcom Democrats Chair, presented resolutions to REI Co-op management and Western Washington University trustees on behalf of retail and academic workers.
+I’m endorsed by UFCW 3000, IBEW 191, CWA 37083.

-Through Community First Whatcom I helped draft the initiative raising the Bellingham minimum wage by $2.
+Through Community First Whatcom I proposed the initiative that raised the Bellingham minimum wage by $2 over the state minimum wage.
 That is providing our lowest paid workers an extra $4,000 a year to pay rent and other basic expenses.
-To mitigate the impact on small businesses, we must make permitting simple and quick.
+It also helps workers earning slightly above minimum wage, since employers often raise their pay as well in order to keep a fair gap between wage levels.

 • Bellingham bus station in snowy weather, with a bus departing and snow covering the ground and station structures.